adamdebrouwere/alc-can-bokeh-vis-frontend/README.md

 # Analysis of Alcohol and Cannabis in Canada Since Recreational Cannabis Legalization
 ### By Adam DeBrouwere

 This project offers an analysis of alcohol and cannabis consumption and sales trends in Canada following the legalization of recreational cannabis in October 2018.
 Using data from Statistics Canada, the visualizations aim to provide insights without promoting either substance.
+See it fully deployed [here](https://alc-can-market-analysis.netlify.app/).

 ## Features